bacpop/unitig-caller/README.md

 `--output` is the prefix for output files.

+To query unitigs that are not present in the graph, specify `--fasta` and pass a path to a .fasta file containing unitigs to query in the graph.

 By default, Query mode generates files in rtab format.
 To generate an additional file that is compatible with pyseer, specify `--pyseer`.

 The sensitivity of querying can be altered by passing a float argument to `--ratiok` (between 0 and 1, default 1.0), which determines the threshold proportion of k-mers of a